Black Panther (TV series)

 Black Panther is an American motion comic and television series by Marvel Knights Animation, based on the Marvel Comics superhero of the same name.
 It was the first animated television series produced by BET since Hey Monie!.
 Each of the six episodes of the series was 20 minutes in length.

-The series was broadcast on the Australian children's channel ABC Me in January 2010 and in the United States on BET in November 2011.
+The series was broadcast on the Australian children's channel ABC Me (formerly ABC3) in January 2010 and in the United States on BET in November 2011.

 Plot

 Upon becoming the new Black Panther after the assassination of his father T'Chaka, T'Challa deals with the jealousy in the Wakandan royal court while looking for the man who killed his father.
-Unbeknownst to Black Panther, Klaw (the man who assassinated T'Chaka) has assembled a group of villains consisting of Batroc the Leaper, Juggernaut, the Vatican Black Knight, and the Russian Radioactive Man to help him take over Wakanda.
+Unbeknownst to Black Panther, Ulysses Klaue (the man who assassinated T'Chaka) has assembled a group of villains consisting of Batroc the Leaper, Juggernaut, the Vatican Black Knight, and the Russian Radioactive Man to help him take over Wakanda.